FightTheIce/exceptions/README.md

 Set of exceptions shared across Fight The Ice components.
 This lets you catch library-specific exceptions (if needed).

+## Credits

+I blatantly stole (forked) this code from https://github.com/brightnucleus/exceptions.
+All I did was write the convert.php file that changed the names across the filebase to match my namespace.

 ## Installation

 The best way to use this component is through Composer: